mezzio/mezzio-session-cache/docs/book/v1/intro.md

 ## Usage

-Generally, you will only provide configuration for this service, including configuring a PSR-6 `CacheItemPoolInterface` service; zend-expressive-session will then consume it via its [SessionMiddleware](https://docs.zendframework.com/zend-expressive-session/middleware/).
+Generally, you will only provide configuration for this service, including configuring a PSR-6 `CacheItemPoolInterface` service; mezzio-session will then consume it via its [SessionMiddleware](https://docs.mezzio.dev/mezzio-session/middleware/).